 There are some excellent Australian law sites on the free web such as the following:

-The current collection of books examining Australian law are included in the subject arrangement of books on Level 2, in the shelf mark range KB to KN.
+The current collection of books examining Australian law are included in the subject arrangement of books on Level 2 of the Bodleian Law Library, in the shelf mark range KB to KN.
 For more information, see the page Law books in this guide.

 Printed works which discuss more than one jurisdiction (comparative studies or surveys of law) are in a separate section of the Law Bod with shelf marks startingAll these collections are also on Level 2.